 In order to understand how matrimonial assets are to be divided, you must understand the new Singapore law.

-In Twiss, Christopher James Hans, Dorothy was selected by a client (the husband) to be the lead counsel in a complex and difficult case involving the division of multi-million dollar assets.
+In Twiss, Christopher James Hans, the appeal involved a complex and difficult case involving the division of multi-million dollar assets.
 The case was heard before a court of 3 Appellate Judges at Singapore’s highest court, the Court of Appeal.
-Dorothy won the appeal and that decision has become one of the most important cases in Singapore divorce law because the Court of Appeal reaffirmed and summarized the new Singapore law in ANJ vs ANK on division of matrimonial assets
+PKWA Law won the appeal and that decision has become one of the most important cases in Singapore divorce law because the Court of Appeal reaffirmed and summarized the new Singapore law in ANJ vs ANK on division of matrimonial assets

 Dorothy’s Court of Appeal case is now an important case in Singapore on division of matrimonial assets and has been subsequently cited and followed by the courts in such cases as Zhou Lijie v Wang Chengxiang SGHC 316; TIG v TIH SGHCF 12; and THL v THM SGHCF 11.